 Week days: 8:00am to 5:00pm - call (425)295-0500

 We are informing the public about drainage systems, how they function and how to take care of them.
 This will help reduce threats to water quality and prevent flooding problems.

 Acknowledging growing concerns with stormwater in our daily lives, we have completed the Stormwater Management Program (SWMPR) document and the current Western WA Phase II Permit Annual Report.
 Both documents will be updated annually to address additional phased permit requirements as they come into effect.

 Please submit your comments to Stormwater Management Team or address written comments to: City of Sammamish Public Works, Senior Stormwater Program Manager, 801 228th Ave SE, Sammamish WA 98075.

 Our overall goal for the program is not only to meet the requirements of the municipal stormwater permit administered by the Department of Ecology, but also to ensure that our program addresses your concerns.

 Sammamish Public Works staff have been working with other jurisdictions around the Puget Sound through several regional forums in a collaborative effort to share resources, tools, and methodologies to meet Ecology’s SWMPR requirements.

-While the SWMPR will be updated and expanded every year through 2012, this document will primarily include descriptions of our existing programs and our plan to update these programs to meet the requirements of the Permit.
+While the SWMPR will be updated and expanded every year, this document will primarily include descriptions of our existing programs and our plan to update these programs to meet the requirements of the Permit.